What does the future of Moffitt Library look like?

 During the sessions, members of the UC Berkeley community — including faculty, students, and staff, from the Library and across campus — unleashed their creativity and articulated their visions for the space.
 Weaving throughout the sessions were themes of discovery, sharing knowledge, working together, and shattering the barriers that too often hold undergraduates back from accessing the people and tools they need to thrive, learn, and grow.

-“A deep learning experience here means crossing all kind of boundaries on campus,” said Sean Burns, the director of the Office of Undergraduate Research and Scholarships, one of the on-campus partners joining the conversation.
+“A deep learning experience here means crossing all kinds of boundaries on campus,” said Sean Burns, the director of the Office of Undergraduate Research and Scholarships, one of the on-campus partners joining the conversation.
 “So I want us and this space to facilitate that kind of belonging and interconnection.”

 Here’s a quick summary of our findings.